Hey! I'm So Glad You're Here.

 No, I could not save anyone who didn't want to stay clean.
 And in making meetings, learning about myself, going to therapy, practicing meditation, reading literature in how to improve myself, was the beginning of a journey that continues today.

 My friends have always told me, with my experience I should be out and about helping others with coaching and life transformation.
-With almost 30 years sober, my studies and education, my meditation practice, I'm ready to share with you in how to open doors you never thought could be.
+With more than 30 years sober, my studies and education, my meditation practice, I'm ready to share with you in how to open doors you never thought could be.
 How to recharge your thinking, change your attitude and steps in how to make these changes.

 In my current life, since moving to Arizona in 2016, I have met quite the challenges.
 Despite disasters and everything that came along with it, there was a unexpected blessing in disguise and in that blessing, more and more have followed through.

 I am currently studying a variety of courses, one of them being Reiki healing.
 It will be a while until I get my certificate, this is to let you know where I am in my studies.
 I am very excited for what the future holds.
+I recently acquired my Life Coaching certificate from Transformation Academy and my CBT Certificate from Renaissance Self Betterment.

 I'm looking forward to working with you.